Zverik/geochat/README.md

 Add a task to crontab or other scheduling application to run the script for a command line at least once an hour.
 It will clean expired messages and user accounts.

+## API

+The API is described in [the OSM wiki](http://wiki.openstreetmap.org/wiki/JOSM/Plugins/GeoChat/API).

 ## License

 This script was written by Ilya Zverev and licensed WTFPL.